Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 Who Does Q Actually Help?

 - New to AWS?
-Q explains exactly what broke — and why.
+Q tells you exactly what broke, and why.

 - Senior DevOps engineer?
 Q gives you your evenings back.